Brewster, Culberson, Hudspeth, Jeff Davis and Presidio District Court Plan

 vii.
 Be prepared to try the case to conclusion either with or without a jury;

 viii.
-Be prepared to file post-trial motions, give notice of appeal and appeal the case pursuant to the standards and requirements of the Texas Rules of Appellate Procedure;
+Be prepared to file post-trial motions, give notice of appeal and unless replaced by the court with alternate counsel, appeal the case pursuant to the standards and requirements of the Texas Rules of Appellate Procedure;

 ix.
 Maintain reasonable communication and contact with the client at all times and keep the client informed of the status of the case; and